Have you ever wanted to start a food blog and make money sharing your recipes with people around the world?

 You can start with developing a book out of your blog posts.
 It’s that easy.

-In any case, writing and publishing a good book in your niche is a good way to gain loads of endorsement for your expertise and free publicity too.
+In any case, writing and publishing a good book in your niche is a good way to build your reputation and gain recognition for your expertise.

 How to Make Money with a Food Blog